Microsoft Releases Skype As a Snap For Linux - Slashdot

 They think it's safe to run because Microsoft said so.
 You know, just like they said their "operating system" (hahaha) is "safe to run".
 There's no real reason to believe a word out of the mouth of anyone who works or worked for Microsoft.
 Also, you know how Skype is used by "millions of users" to make "free" calls?
 Yeah, well, if you're not paying for a service, you're not the customer, you're the PRODUCT.
 In the case of Free/Libre Open Source Software, the motivation is generally altruistic.
 The abi

 A shitty replacement for static linking?
-(Score:1)
+(Score:2, Insightful)

 In the early days of microcomputing, we used static linking when creating an application binary.
 The code we wrote would be linked against any third-party libraries, and a single binary containing the application code and the library code would be the result.
 Life was easy.